johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 <br>
 <br>

-That is, folks!
+That's it, folks!
 There are many things I may not be able to explain better than the developers.
 For that, I will have to refer you to the followings:
 <br>
 <br>